Best Waterproof Bag for Snorkeling: Expert Snorkeler’s Review

 First of all, why do you need a waterproof bag?
 2 reasons.

-We have done some incredible off-shore snorkeling like when we were in Haulover Bay in St. John USVI (as shown above).
+We have done some incredible shore snorkeling like when we were in Waterlemon Cay in St. John USVI, Tres Trapi in Aruba (so many turtles!), and more recently while in Bonaire.
 These outdoor excursions will require some kind of waterproof pouch to carry valuables like a phone, money, credit cards, and car keys.

 Never leave these items in the car or on the beach.
 Car break-ins for these easy-target valuables do occur especially in the Caribbean islands.